vivaria/edisonrul.ing/docs/source/cards/skyscraper-2-hero-city.md

-# SKYSCRAPER 2 - HERO CITY
+# Skyscraper 2 - Hero City

 *   You can Special Summon an “Elemental Hero” monster that was destroyed by battle on a previous turn.
 *   Activating this card’s effect starts a Chain.